 Take a large saucepan, wide enough to fit the kabocha in one layer.
 Place the kabocha pieces at the bottom of the pan with the skin side facing up.

-Add your choice of dashi stock to the pot and place it on the stove over a medium heat.
+Add your choice of dashi stock to the pot and place it on the stove over medium heat.

 Once the dashi begins to boil, add the sugar, mirin, sake and soy sauce, and allow to boil for 2 minutes.